Rise to Success: Career Highlights of Pete Hegseth

 From career breakthroughs to professional milestones, explore how Pete Hegseth made an impact.

-Peter Brian Hegseth is an American former Army National Guard officer, television presenter, and author.
-He is described as having served as the 29th United States secretary of defense since 2025.
+Pete Hegseth is an American author, former television personality, and former Army National Guard officer.
+According to the input, he has served as the 29th United States secretary of defense since 2025.

 2003: Commissioned as Infantry Officer

-In 2003, Hegseth was commissioned as an infantry officer in the Minnesota Army National Guard.
+In 2003, Hegseth was commissioned as an infantry officer in the Minnesota Army National Guard after studying politics at Princeton University.

-In 2004, Hegseth completed his basic training at Fort Benning, which was later renamed to Fort Moore, in Columbus, Georgia.
+In 2004, Hegseth completed his basic training at Fort Benning in Columbus, Georgia.

-In July 2005, Hegseth had returned to Bear Stearns; shortly thereafter, he volunteered in the Iraq War.
+By July 2005, Hegseth had returned to Bear Stearns after his service at Guantanamo Bay; shortly thereafter, he volunteered in the Iraq War as an infantry officer.

-In May 2007, Hegseth appeared at a presidential campaign fundraiser for Arizona senator John McCain.
+In May 2007, Hegseth appeared at a presidential campaign fundraiser for John McCain.

 2011: Removed from Leadership